gorlanwix/3d-viewer/README.md

 The back end is written in Node.js and the database uses MongoDB/Mongoose.
 The models themselves are saved on Amazon S3 web services.

 To start up MongoDB, run "mongod -dbpath data/db/ --logpath data/logs/mongodb.log --logappend" in the terminal while in the server directory.
 Logs will be appended in server/data/logs.

+### Development notes

+The 3D environment completely works in localhost:9000 (when running "grunt serve" in /client or "npm run develop-client" in root).
+But does not work in localhost:3000 (when running "npm test" in /server).
+The backend saves the user identification (instance and compId) to MongoDB when the widget is opened in the Wix editor.